Digital rhetoric: Recent scholarship (2015–present)

 By this definition, digital rhetoric can be applied as an analytic method for digital content and be a basis for future study, offering rhetorical questions as research guidelines.
-Eyman categorized the emerging field of digital rhetoric as interdisciplinary in nature, related to fields like: digital literacy, visual rhetoric, new media, human–computer interaction, critical code studies, and a variety of many more.
+Eyman categorized the emerging field of digital rhetoric as interdisciplinary in nature, related to fields including digital literacy, visual rhetoric, new media, human–computer interaction, and critical code studies.

+Eyman further attempts to explain in chapter one what digital rhetoric is, but realizes that digital rhetoric can mean something different to every field because it can be used in several contexts, such as a college class, a research paper, or even a blog.
+So instead of defining digital rhetoric, he attempts to connect digital rhetoric to other professions like writing, communications, and media studies to continue expanding the concept of digital rhetoric.
+Because he believes that if he defines what digital rhetoric is he will limit the possibilities digital rhetoric can have.
+Overall, digital rhetoric examines how rhetorical theories can be used to understand digital texts like social media posts, blogs, and even websites.

 In 2018, rhetorician Angela Haas offered her own definition of digital rhetoric, defining it as "the digital negotiation of information – and its historical, social, economic, and political contexts and influences – to affect change".
 Haas emphasized that digital rhetoric does not solely apply to text-based items—it can also apply to image-based or system-based items.
 In this way, any form of communication that occurs in the digital sphere can be counted as digital rhetoric.

-In 2023, scholars Zoltan P. Majdik and S. Scott Graham considered not only the rhetorical landscape of artificial intelligence but what it might mean to use artificial intelligence as a resource for rhetorical scholarship.
-The authors posit a dual perspective on AI—first, as a rapidly developing technology that will have profound effects on human communication, and second, as an object of study for communication scholars who might want to consider using AI in the same way they might consider using any other resource or technology.

-In 2024, Penn State rhetorician Stuart A. Selber defined digital rhetoric studies through a selection of guiding questions:
+Stuart A. Selber emphasized the need to adapt traditional rhetorical frameworks to address uniquely digital contexts, proposing guiding questions for future research.